 - The LLC’s address (However, if the LLC has multiple addresses, you will need to decide on a primary address that will serve for tax purposes as well as other official mail.)

-- The registered agent’s information
+- The registered agent’s information (address, name, etc.)

-- Other information about the LLC (This includes an explanation of the LLC’s purpose as well as its mission statement.)
+- Other information about the LLC (This includes an explanation of the LLC’s purpose as well as its mission statement).

-Step 5: Decide on a management structure
+Step 5: Decide on Your LLC’s Management Structure

 Due to choosing to file as an LLC, you have the benefit of choosing your management structure.
 There are two primary options to choose from member-managed or manager-managed.